dojo-engineering/android-dojo-pay-sdk/README.md

 ```

-## Using UI Components ##
+## Using Dojo Pay SDK ##

 ### 1. Authentication

-- Authentication to GitHub Packages is required for installing or using the ui components sdk.
+- Authentication to GitHub Packages is required for installing or using the sdk.
 More details about Github Authentication for packages can be found at https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry
 - Ensure `github.properties` file is populated with the following
 ```
 gpr.user=GITHUB_USERID